DragomirNikolov/Glaciation_time_estimator/README.md

 //   - The tracked fragments are analyzed, and data for each cloud is stored in a Parquet binary file format.

 //4. **Result Analysis**
-   - Cloud glaciation is identified, and the CGT is measured.
+   - Cloud glaciation is identified, and the CGT is measured.Text-->